-PWNT is wholly owned by Dutch water utility PWN, and is unique in its formation and mission to make the utility’s more than 96 years of experience and innovations in water treatment available worldwide.
-Its extensive R&D programmes have led to the development of efficient and sustainable solutions in water treatment based on suspended ion exchange, ceramic membrane applications and advanced oxidation, applications that can be used for a wide variety of water sources.
+PWNT is wholly owned by Dutch water utility PWN, and is unique in its formation and mission to make the utility’s more than 100 years of experience and innovations in water treatment available worldwide.
+Its extensive R&D programmes have led to the development of efficient and sustainable solutions in water treatment based on suspended ion exchange, ceramic membrane applications and advanced oxidation- applications that can be used for a wide variety of water sources.

 All PWNT solutions offer lower life cycle costs, greater efficiency and much lower environmental impact.
 We work closely with our clients and partners to create optimal results and strongly believe in partnering with highly recognized universities and globally respected companies.
 PWNT is located in the Netherlands and Singapore.
-PWNT is leading partner of the DOC2C’s project.
+PWNT was the leading partner of the DOC2C’s project.

 SOUTH WEST WATER

 South West Water is part of Pennon Group plc. and a British utility that provides reliable, efficient and high quality drinking water and waste water services.
 It provides water and sewerage services to over 1.6 million people across Devon, Cornwall and parts of Somerset and Dorset in the United Kingdom.
 The company operates over 630 sewage treatment works and 29 water treatment works.
 It maintains 14,800 km of public sewers and 15,101km of water mains.
 South West Water supplies its customers with around 350 mega litres (77 million gallons) of drinking water every day.